Hillier has always been a pioneer within horticulture, pursuing policies that have proved both commercially and environmentally beneficial.

 We are committed to removing peat across all areas of the business; however, we must be careful to ensure peat is replaced with a sustainable alternative and not simply replaced with a product that is further damaging to the environment.

-As the largest UK grower of semi-mature trees our
+- As the largest UK grower of semi-mature trees, our tree production has been 100% peat-free for a number of years.

 Neonicotinoids & Use of Chemicals